BatedUrGonnaDie/salty_bot/README.md

 Twitch chat bot with Twitch, Osu, YouTube, SRL, and LoL API integration.

 Coded with Python 2.7.
-Only required module is Requests.
+Dependencies are located in requirements.txt.

 Commands
 ========